Agriculture

 Terracing is an effective method to reduce soil erosion in hilly areas.
 Terraces act as land intercepts and reduce the slopes of the hill.
 The hilly regions remain more levelled with terraces.
 As a result, the velocity of water runoff and sediment transportation is reduced.
 These two together help control soil erosion.

-Frequently Asked Questions on Terrace Farming – A Method to Control Soil Erosion in India
+Frequently Asked Questions On Terrace Farming – A Method to Control Soil Erosion in India

 1. What is terrace farming?